Prajwal5700/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab1.md

    - **python**
    - **dotnet(.NET )**

-1. Now, you will see the option to choose the Resource group or create it, keep the curson at **1.
+1. Now, you will see the option to choose the Resource group or create it, keep the cursor at **1.
 Create a new resource group** and press **Enter**.

 1. Use the up/down arrow button to navigate to **Australia East** as location, press **Enter** to select it.